Skip to content

 --gpus-per-worker 0 Number of GPUs per worker node

---cpus-in-head 15 CPU count for the head node
+--cpus-in-head 1 CPU count for the head node (clamped up to 1 minimum in the manifest)

 --workers 0 Desired worker replicas (initial count)